-Do I need a passport to go to St Croix or St Thomas?
+Do I need a passport to travel to St Croix?

-US citizens do not need a passport to travel to St Croix, St Thomas or St John, all 3 of the US Virgin Islands.
+US citizens do not need a passport to travel to St Croix.
 It is still a good idea to bring it if you have one, but a driver’s license and a birth certificate are usually all that is needed.
-Passports are required for all other non-US visitors.
+Passports however are required for all other non-US visitors.

 To make the process as smooth and fast as possible, you will want to have your and your family members proof of identity easily accessible, and know what items you need to declare, so that you are ready for the CBP officer at the booth.

-People often ask: “Is the Virgin Islands part of the US?” and whether or not they need a passport to travel to St Croix or St Thomas.
+People often ask: “Is the Virgin Islands part of the US?” and do you need a passport to travel to St Croix or St Thomas?
 So the good news is a passport is not required to go to St Croix or St Thomas if you are a US citizen.
 Of course if you have one, then it’s best to bring it.
-This makes the USVI a top no passport destination for vacations, honeymoons, Caribbean island holidays, and getaways.
+This makes the USVI a top “no passport travel” destination for vacations, honeymoons, Caribbean island holidays, and getaways.

 Do you need a passport to travel to St Thomas or St John?

 Nope.
 No passport is required for any of the US Virgin Islands.
-So that means you can daytrip to St Thomas from St Croix without hassle.
+So that means you can make daytrips to St Thomas from St Croix without hassle.

 US Customs & Border Protection